davidvm1/davidvm1/README.md

 # Hey, I am David Vieira (@davidvm1)

 ## About Me
- Front-end Software Engineer with a4+ years of experience working in both English and Spanish speaking teams (in different industries and projects) with Agile methodologies and technologies such as React, Next, Vue, HTML5, CSS3, Javascript (ES6 included), Git (with Gitflow methodology) and Node.js, working both in the technological and the decision-making parts of the business.
+ Front-end Software Engineer with a 4+ years of experience working in both English and Spanish speaking teams (in different industries and projects) with Agile methodologies and technologies such as React, Next, Vue, HTML5, CSS3, Javascript (ES6 included), Git (with Gitflow methodology) and Node.js, working both in the technological and the decision-making parts of the business.
 Passionate for learning